tushar-1920/Scatter-Plotting-in-Matplotlib/README.md

 # 📊 Class Study Hours vs Exam Scores

 This project visualizes the relationship between **study hours** and **exam scores** for two groups of students: **Class A** and **Class B**.
-Using **Matplotlib**, a scatter plot is generated to compare the performance trends between these two groups.bgfmrkrno
+Using **Matplotlib**, a scatter plot is generated to compare the performance trends between these two groups.bgf

 ---